Department of English

 The minimum number of credits (exclusive of the University's Core curriculum) required for the writing minor: 19.

 Students enter the writing minor by meeting with the Department's coordinator of advising.
 Candidates must be eligible for pre-registration and/or admission to upper-level workshops and should have completed six hours of 200- or 300-level writing classes.
-Approximately 45 students will be writing minors during any given year.
 Students who are writing minors or English majors will have priority for registration in writing classes.

-Each writing minor program must meet the following specific requirements beyond ENG 100/101/104 and ENG 120 or waivers:
+Each writing minor program must meet the following specific requirements beyond College Writing and ENG 140 or waivers:

 - One of the following courses (3 credit hours)

 (Note: These courses are required for admission to writing workshops.)

 - ENG 300 Fiction Writing

 - ENG 301 Poetry Writing